 Typically they will ask for an upfront investment, then ask for additional investments in order to “unlock” your returns.

 These scam companies will often say they are officially partnered with Bitbuy, which is untrue.
 Bitbuy does not have any official partnerships with any 3rd party investment platforms, outside of CRED.
-If a company says they have a partnership with us, please bring it to our support staffs attention.
+CRED is licensed by the California Finance Lenders Law License.
+If a company says they have a partnership with us, please bring it to our support staff’s attention.

 In romance scams, here a bad actor pretends to be someone they are not in order to entice an irreversible cryptocurrency payment.
 The contact is initially made on a dating site or social media